WELCOME

 Resilient Community Strategies for Hurricane Ian Recovery

-The Coastal Florida Recovery and Resiliency Partnership Project (R2P2) will support three communities: The City of Fort Myers, the Town of Fort Myers Beach, and the City of Sanibel.
+The Coastal Florida Recovery and Resiliency Partnership Project (R2P2) supported three communities: The City of Fort Myers, the Town of Fort Myers Beach, and the City of Sanibel.
 The three communities were severely impacted by Hurricane Ian (September 2022) and are closely connected spatially across the impact area.
-Each community maintains strong independence but also understands the value of working together in their long-term recovery planning.
+Each community maintains a strong independence in setting local resilience goals but recognizes the value in partnering with county, state, federal, and non-governmental organizations in their long-term recovery planning.

 What is R2P2?